With a CollegeXpress profile, you can:

 Emerson College's WERS-FM is the oldest noncommercial broadcaster in Boston.

-Southern New Hampshire University is the #12 most innovative company in the world, according to Fast Company, and it's the only college that made the list!
+Southern New Hampshire University was the #12 most innovative company in the world in 2012, according to Fast Company, and it's the only college that made the list!

 In 1841, Oberlin College became the first college to grant degrees to women.
 It was also the first college to grant a bachelor's degree to an African American woman, doing so in 1862.